RiseGaming/Takistan-Life-Rules/README.md

 1. Must wear ESU uniform and use ESU vehicles only.
 2. Cannot be armed or commit crimes.
-3. Protected while clearly performing ESU duties; this is not a license to commit crimes or avoid lawful enforcement.
+3. Protected from crimes being comitted against them; this is not a license to commit crimes or avoid lawful enforcement.
 4. Only perform ESU duties.
 5. Wait 1 minute after combat ends to revive.
 6. Must remain faction neutral in all interactions.